TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 Add google chrome and sublime to your dock.

+Take a screen shot of your dock with Google Chrome and Sublime.
+Email the screenshot to me with a title of "Software Pre-Work"

 <!-- Take a screen shot of your dock with Google Chrome and Sublime.
 Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "Software Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com). -->

 ### Accounts
 We will use a couple of online services throughout during the class.
 Please create accounts on these services so that you're ready to rock on day 1.

+1. Sign up for a [GitHub account](https://github.com).
+Make sure to add a profile picture and your full name, since this will help me learn your name.

 1. You'll need to sign in to the Mac App Store with you Apple ID.
 If you don't have one, [sign up here](https://appleid.apple.com/).